 The period of time after birth is incredibly challenging.
-And, our therapists know that and want to help at our Los Angeles-based counseling center.
+And, our therapists know that and want to help at our Los Angeles and New York City-based counseling center.
 If you’re ready to take the first steps toward getting the support you deserve, follow the steps below.

 - Use the prompt below or our contact form to request an appointment.

 - Start counseling sessions with a postpartum therapist.

 - Feel more connected to yourself, your partner, and your child.